 Consumer credit bureaus are organizations that compile and disseminate reports on the creditworthiness of consumers.
 Firms that lend to consumers provide the underlying data to the bureaus.
 In the United States today, there is at least one credit bureau file, and probably three, for every credit-using individual in the country.
-Over 2 billion items of information are added to these files every month, and over 2 million credit reports are issued every day.
+Over 2 billion items of information are added to these files every month, obtained from 30,000 lenders and other sources, and over 3 million credit reports are issued every day.
 In many instances, real-time access to credit bureau information has reduced the time required to approve a loan from a few weeks to just a few minutes.

 A consumer credit report typically includes four kinds of information.
-First, there is identifying information such as the person's name, current and previous addresses, social security number, date of birth, and current and previous employers.
+First, there is identifying information such as the person's name, current and previous addresses, Social Security number, date of birth, and current and previous employers.
 Next, there is a list of credit information that includes accounts at banks, retailers, and lenders.
 The accounts are listed by type, the date opened, the credit limit or loan amount, outstanding balances, and the timeliness of payments on the account.
 There may also be information gleaned from public records, including bankruptcy filings, tax liens, judgments, and possibly arrests or convictions.
 The file will typically include a count of the number of inquiries authorized by the consumer but will not contain any information about applications for credit or insurance that were denied.